infracost/docs/docs/getting_started.md

 infracost diff --path . --sync-usage-file --usage-file infracost-usage.yml
 ```

+### 4. Add to CI/CD

 Use our [CI/CD integrations](/docs/integrations/cicd) to automatically add pull request comments showing cost estimate diffs.

 ## Usage

-As mentioned in the [FAQs](/docs/faq), **no** cloud credentials, secrets, tags or resource identifiers are sent to the Cloud Pricing API.
-That API does not become aware of your cloud spend; it simply returns cloud prices to the CLI so calculations can be done on your machine.
-Infracost does not make any changes to your Terraform state or cloud resources.

 The `infracost` CLI has the following main commands.
-Use the `--path` flag to point to a Terraform directory or plan JSON file:
+Use the `--path` flag to point to either a **Terraform directory** or **plan JSON file**:
 - `breakdown`: show full breakdown of costs
 - `diff`: show diff of monthly costs between current and planned state

 If your repo has **multiple Terraform projects or workspaces**, use an Infracost [config file](/docs/multi_project/config_file) to define them; their results will be combined into the same breakdown or diff output.

+As mentioned in our [FAQ](/docs/faq), no cloud credentials or secrets are sent to the Cloud Pricing API.
+Infracost does not make any changes to your Terraform state or cloud resources.

-### Terraform directory
+### Option 1: Terraform directory

+This is the simplest way to run Infracost.
 As shown below, any required Terraform flags can be passed using `--terraform-plan-flags`.
 The `--terraform-workspace` flag can be used to define a workspace.

-Internally Infracost runs Terraform init, plan and show; [Terraform init](/docs/faq#does-infracost-need-cloud-credentials) requires cloud credentials to be set, e.g. via the usual `AWS_ACCESS_KEY_ID` or `GOOGLE_CREDENTIALS` environment variables.
+Internally Infracost runs Terraform init, plan and show; [Terraform init](/docs/faq#does-infracost-need-cloud-credentials) requires cloud credentials to be set, e.g. via the usual [AWS](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#environment-variables), [Google](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/provider_reference#full-reference) or [Azure](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_client_secret) environment variables or other methods.

   ```shell
   infracost breakdown --path /code --terraform-plan-flags "-var-file=my.tfvars"